gracefuldev/idw/SYLLABUS.md

   - If the program isn’t on your machine, either find a way to run it on a machine you own, or to elevate your privileges.
 - **Stop guessing, start investigating!**
 - Tools like `strace`, `dtrace`, etc. aren’t just for kernel developers and datacenter operators.
 They are for you, and they can give you superpowers.
-- Start broader than you think you need to, and use *what is actually there* to guide how you narrow your focus.
-Don’t get clever with your queries!
+- Start broader than you think you need to, and use *what is actually there* to guide how you narrow your focus. **Don’t be clever with your initial queries**!
 - Tracing isn’t just for debugging, it doesn’t always require modifying (or even stopping) a program, and it doesn’t always slow the program down.
+- **Stop guessing, start investigating!**
+- Some of these techniques have a *significant* ramp-up.
+Both in terms of learning, and of making them work in your environment.
+If you can knock down that initial friction, they move from the realm of the “theoretically possible” to the realm of the practical.

 ## The Concepts